 Students at the Isle of Man University College will not qualify for a refund.

-The application should be made after the end of the 12 months to which the claim applies, but not later than six months after that date, together with copies of the relevant pay slips and documentary evidence of the Educational courses completed.
+The application should be made after the end of the 12 months to which the claim applies, but not later than six months after that date.

 I arrived part way through a tax year, do I claim twice?